SophieH93/letsgetquizzicle/README.md

 * As a user, I would like to see a game that will provide different questions.

 ## **Strategy**
+The value of the game is that it is suitable for people of all ages and contains a wide variety of categories to satisy every user.
+It also contains a variety of difficulty levels so suite those who are more expierenced and who wants to challenge themselves.

 Target Audience - The target audience for this project can be anyone between the age of 15+.